Are you working in a safe job and dreaming of an inspirational one?

 It wasn’t easy, making that change.

-My husband wasn’t too happy about it because now he felt the burden of being the sole provider of income for our family of four.
-I certainly had no clue about how I could possibly earn a living from dancing, so I tried not to think about it.
+My husband wasn’t too happy about it either because now he felt the burden of being the sole provider of income for our family of four.
+I certainly had no clue about how I could possibly earn a living from dancing, so I tried not to think about it…which I do not recommend!
 To be sure, the only thing that kept me going was the pop culture phrase at the time, “Do what you love and the money will follow.”
 It was like a guidepost or an arrow pointing me away from safe toward inspirational.
 Beyond a doubt, I knew it could be possible and I held on to that mantra like a dog on a bone.

 Taking that advice to heart, I believed that if I just started dancing, something would happen.
 And it did.

 Dancing in my living room led to dancing in clubs which led to performing in a modern sacred dance company!
 Even so, I grew restless with only that and what I really hungered for was teaching my own kind of dance class.
 Once I realized that, I found Nia® and started teaching dance/fitness classes right away.
 Nia pulled all my “loves” together, including my love of theatre, drama, dance, music and teaching!

 Once I started my inspirational work in the world, nothing could stop me!